licanhua/YWinAppDriver/README.md

 - Lauch WinAppDriver.exe
 Generally speaking, WinAppDriver user would have two settings: http://127.0.0.1:4723 or http://127.0.0.1:4723/wd/hub.
+Note: [dotnet-core runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1) is required, please install 3.1 or late it if you have problem to run WinAppDriver.exe

 By default, YWinAppDriver is http://127.0.0.1:4723.
 You can change the port number and basepath easily:
 1. CLI